monstermac77/vr/README.md

 5) Right click inside the window that was opened and select "Paste shortcut" (**not** "Paste"!).
 6) Restart your computer

+**Usage**
+* Just turn on an Index controller and SteamVR will launch, quit, then launch again.

 **Optional Features**
 * Maintaining SteamVR Home
   * Once you have set up your SteamVR Home exactly as you'd like, take off your headset (don't close SteamVR) and copy the `SAVE` folder in `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\tools\steamvr_environments\game\steamtours\` to the `userdata` directory in MixedVR-Manager.
 MixedVR-Manager will automatically restore it every time you launch SteamVR.